louesejackson/louesejackson.github.io/README.md

    - New Background Color
    - New Buttons Color & Hover

- - [ ] Remove Project Page Contact Info
+ - [X] Remove Project Page Contact Info
-   - [ ] ! has wrong background

  - [ ] ?
 Size of Masthead Text
    - [ ] Increase Size of